 - Utilize the Electronic Council Book and Secure Council Web site in conjunction with electronic voting/approvals;

-- Organize a telephone conference to address necessary business;
+- Organize a telephone or video conference to address necessary business;

 - Utilize an Intranet-assisted meeting format; and/or

 - Relocate the meeting to another site and/or date.

 The NAGMS Council Executive Secretary, in consultation with the Director, NIGMS, and senior NIGMS staff members, will communicate the altered procedures and meeting arrangements to Council members.